-This Strategic Plan is a result of many months of hard work and commitment by the CEO, Natalya Jackson, the strategy development team.
-It has involved many sessions with stakeholders, listening to their concerns, opinions and suggestions.
-The six goals and 42 objectives within the strategy create a challenging, but achievable vision for the Service.
-It was presented to us as a Board in February 2020 and fully endorsed.
-It is built on and embraces into the future the strong enduring values of the organisation.
-These values have and will, continue to guide the organisation, and all who work within it.
+This plan was initially presented to the Daughters of Charity Disability Support Services Board in February 2020 and was fully endorsed by the Board.
+It is built on and embraces into the future our strong enduring values.
+These values have and will, continue to guide Avista, and all who work within the organisation.
 Values are so much more than a name, they represent the culture of who we are, and how we do what we do.
 They guide us on the hard days, and deliver the good days.
-Working to these values we will continue to provide and develop leading edge supports that allow individuals to imagine and live their best life.
+Working to these values Avista will continue to provide and develop leading edge supports that allow individuals to imagine and live their best life.

-It was also decided to change the name of the Service, a timely move that both I and the Board fully endorsed.
-The Board were involved in the selection process for the new name, and signed off on the final chosen name of Avista.
-Avista means forward looking and building for the future, which compliments the history and ethos of the Daughters of Charity, never standing still, always looking forward and being progressive.
-In addition we also feel that it respects and builds on the rich history and heritage of the Service.
-This is important and it comes at a time when the Daughters of Charity are preparing to hand over trusteeship and ownership of the Disability Support Services to the existing independent Board in the coming months.
-As I noted previously we do this with immense pride in our association with the achievements of the service to date, and with every confidence that the teams in place across the service, led by Natalya will grow and develop into the future.
+As part of the discussions and consultations that were initiated to help determine the future of the organisation and shape the Strategic Plan, it was also decided to change the name of the Service from the Daughters of Charity Disability Support Services to Avista, a timely move that was fully endorsed.
+The Board were involved in the selection process for the new name and signed off on the final chosen name of Avista.
+Avista means forward looking and building for the future, which compliments the history and ethos of the Daughters of

+Charity, never standing still, always looking forward and being progressive.
+In addition, we also feel that it respects and builds on the rich history and heritage of the organisation.
+This is important to us knowing that in the aftermath of the Daughters of Charity handing over trusteeship and ownership of the newly rebranded Avista to the fully independent Avista Board at the end of last year that the achievements and legacy of service to all persons in need will continue to guide Avista in the years to come.
+As I noted previously we do this with immense pride in our past association with the achievements of the service to date. and with every confidence that the teams in place across the service, led by Natalya, will grow and develop into the future.